Crimson007/pythongame/README (5).md

 Note: Complete the `Analysis` part below by replacing "Your Answer Here" with your answer.

 #### Analysis
-What error occurs if you put the string `"five"` when you prompt the user for the bet and guess (Remove "Your Answer Here" placeholder and replace with your answer below)
+What error occurs if you put the string `"five"` when you prompt the user for the bet and guess

+When i directly entered the string'five',the game stopped immediately and i got the an error from the terminal

-Error Type that occurs: "Your Answer Here"
+Error Type that occurs:  ValueError: invalid literal for int() with base 10: 'five'

 Why Does it occur?
 "Your Answer Here"

+It happens because the program is expecting a number (an integer) when using int(), but instead it receives the word "five".
+Python can only convert strings that look like numbers like '5' or '7'. "five" is not in numeric format so Python raises a ValueError.

 #### Desired Output